section-engineering-education/engineering-education/articles/validating-xml-using-xsd/index.md

     alt: Validating XML using XSD
 ---

 In this article, we will understand how validation of XML is done using XML Schema Definition (XSD).
-By the end of this article, you will get an overview of various techniques for validating XML tags and attributes using XML Schema Definition (XSD).
-You will also be learning step by step guide for validation.
+By the end of this article, you will get an overview of various techniques for validating XML elements and attributes using XML Schema Definition (XSD).
+You will also be learning step by step for validation of XML.
 It is highly recommended to go through my [previous article](/engineering-education/validating-xml-using-dtd/), to understand the basics of XML and its importance of validation.

 <!--more-->